siddharthbose112/IBM-UCx-PLUGIN-DOCS/docs/UCV/ucv-ext-release-summary-openai/usage.md

 The GenAI Summary Release–OpenAI plug-in is an end-point type plug-in.
 It analyzes the issues which are ongoing to Release after latest prod Release.

 ### Prerequisites
-1. IBM DevOps Velocity 5.0.8 or higher
+1. IBM DevOps Velocity 5.0.8 or later
 2. Release Summary docker image